-When you press F11, the white class lights will turn on.
-Hitting F11 a second time will cycle the lights off.
+When you press F9, the white class lights will turn on.
+Hitting F9 a second time will cycle the lights off.
 Press it again to get green class lights, press again to shut them off.
-Press another time will result in red lights, and again to shut them off.
-White class lights were used to signify a train was running as an extra unscheduled train in train order territory, green class lights indicated a second section is following and running on the same authority, and red lights indicated the rear of the train.
+White class lights were used to signify a train was running as an extra unscheduled train in train order territory, green class lights indicated a second section is following.